Return to the BUILD

 Our final mod is to match the vent duct on the door interior to the same color as I used on the dashboard back in Issue 44.
 I used a small sponge brush to paint this circular recess ‘duct’ with Tamiya XF-85 Rubber Black acrylic.
 I cleaned up the edges with a cotton swab dampened with isopropyl alcohol.
 Be sure not to rub too hard as the interior panel is black plastic painted grey and you can actually remove the grey:

 Just like last time, this was a long issue with four different mods!
 I am actually pretty excited that I do not have to do all that again.
 I felt like I was going to screw things up every step of the way!
-The only metal in this issue is the Door Panel itself, the rest are all plastic parts.

 Issue 74 – Interior: Door Headliner/Strut (Right)